Zuora, Inc. (ZUO) CEO Tien Tzuo on Q3 2021 Results - Earnings Call Transcript

 Tien Tzuo

 We replaced homegrown billing systems, we replaced Excel spreadsheets.
 A lot of times we're doing launches where it's a greenfield opportunity.
 It's the first time they're actually launching a subscription business.
 So, it's a brand new application.
 In those situations, we have to get customers up and running in 90 days or less.
-And I would say, though, that as we go up market, as subscriptions are becoming more mainstream, one of the things that you're going to see us focus more on – this is where the platform is really, really important – is how do I integrate this thing within my existing enterprise application backbone, right?
+And I would say, though, that as we go up market, as subscriptions are becoming more mainstream, one of the things that you're going to see us focus more on – this is where the platform is really, really important is, how do I integrate this thing within my existing enterprise application backbone, right?
 It's okay to launch something on the side, but when the subscription starts becoming 5%, 10%, 20%, 30% of my revenues, then integrating into my existing enterprise software backbone is really, really important.
 And we're doing a lot of those types of work with the big companies.

 Operator